iotauth/iotauth/examples/file_sharing/README.md

 1. Change directories to *$ROOT/examples/file_sharing/*.

-2. Run 'python3 file_system_manager.py' to execute the file system manager.
+2. Run `python3 file_system_manager.py` to execute the file system manager.

 ### To run example entities written in C language
 See README.md under *entity/c/* for details.

-1. Run 'git submodule update --remote' to move the IPFS submodule for file sharing.
+1. Run `git submodule update --remote` to move the IPFS submodule for file sharing.

 2. Change directories to *$ROOT/entity/c/ipfs_examples/* (Move the file for experiment in this directory and change the file name to "plain_text")

-3. Run 'mkdir build && cd build'
+3. Run `mkdir build && cd build`

-4. Run 'cmake ../' to make the Makefile to build.
+4. Run `cmake ../` to make the Makefile to build.

-5. Run 'make'
+5. Run `make`

-6. Run './entity_uploader ../uploader.config ../plain_text ../addReader.txt' in a separate terminal, to execute net1.uploader.
+6. Run `./entity_uploader ../uploader.config ../plain_text ../addReader.txt` in a separate terminal, to execute net1.uploader.

-7. Run './entity_downloader ../downloader.config', to execute net1.downloader.
+7. Run `./entity_downloader ../downloader.config`, to execute net1.downloader.

 # Security for File System Manager
 ---